scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 If you use **own** Grafana **and** choose to use Victoria Metrics from EPA stack:

-- You need to expose service port for `vm` service in docker-compose.yml to allow Grafana to reach Victoria Metrics from the outside.
-This may be done by proxying access via Traefik, or by directly exposing Victoria Metrics' service
+- You need to expose the service port for `vm` service in docker-compose.yml to allow Grafana to reach Victoria Metrics from the outside.
+This may be done by proxying access to https://vm:8428 via Traefik, or by directly exposing Victoria Metrics' service
-- Allow external access from Grafana to the Victoria Metrics port in Compose file (in Traefik or VM service)
+- Allow external access from Grafana to the Victoria Metrics port in Compose file (in Traefik or VM service definition)
-- Additionally, you may enable authentication on Traefik or limit access to the Grafana (source) IP
+- If you use Traefik to proxy access to VM, disable TLS certificate validation for VM the same way it is disabled for Grafana (see above in the Traefik section).
+Additionally, you may enable authentication on Traefik or limit access to the Grafana (source) IP
-- Copy any CA/Victoria Metrics certificates to your Grafana instance to enable TLS validation if you do not wish to skip/disable that

 If you use own Grafana and own Prometheus scraper/database, Collector's Prometheus port is already exposed via Traefik.
 You can add extra options (TLS, authentication, rate limiting) to Traefik configuration if you wish.